-I am an incoming Faculty Fellow in Infectious Diseases (Research) in the Division of HIV, Infectious Diseases, and Global Medicine at the University of California San Francisco (UCSF).
-My research group studies the transmission of infectious diseases with an ultimate goal of informing public health policy.
-My research blends diverse computational methodologies, including tools of simulation modeling, decision analysis, machine learning, and microbial genomics.
+I am a Faculty Fellow in Infectious Diseases (Research) in the Division of HIV, Infectious Diseases, and Global Medicine at the University of California San Francisco (UCSF).
+My research group (http://lolab.ucsf.edu/) studies the transmission of infectious diseases with an ultimate goal of informing public health policy.
+My research blends diverse computational methodologies, including tools of simulation modeling, decision analysis, machine learning, and epidemiology.
 My interest spans across multiple infectious diseases including neglected tropical diseases, vaccine-preventable infections, and COVID-19.
-I am affiliated with the Experimental and Population-based Pathogen Investigation center (EPPIcenter).
+My research group is affiliated with the Experimental and Population-based Pathogen Investigation center (EPPIcenter).
+In 2022, I received a NIH/NIAID New Innovator Award.

 A large emphasis of my work is translating scientific evidence into public health policy.
 Our track record includes multiple studies that have changed policy in the fields of tropical diseases, HIV, and COVID-19.
 I work closely with policy organizations like the World Health Organization and the California Department of Public Health.
 From 2018-2021, I served as the lead writer and editor for the WHO guidelines on public health control and elimination of schistosomiasis.
-My work has been supported by grants from the Bill and Melinda Gates Foundation, California Department of Public Health, and World Health Organization.
+My work has been supported by grants from the National Institutes of Health, California Department of Public Health, Bill and Melinda Gates Foundation, and World Health Organization.
 I received a BS in Bioengineering from Rice University and MD/PhD (Epidemiology) from Stanford University.
-I am completing my clinical residency in internal medicine at UCSF, after which I will be a clinical fellow in infectious diseases.
+I completed my clinical residency in internal medicine at UCSF, and am a clinical fellow in infectious diseases.

 My current research focuses on the following areas: